 About Taggart Rehnn

 What happens if, instead, vampires that travel through space-time can become spies and make croissants?
 Or, if a soldier repeatedly decorated for his bravery, can be badass but also fall in love with another decorated soldier?
-What happens when the bad are really good—not just good at being bad—if one bothers to observe them from a wider perspective or in a different context?
+What happens when the bad are really good—not just good at being bad—if one bothers to observe them through a wider lens or in a broader context?
 What happens when a new type of hybrid, intersectional, genre is born and the writer, who went exploring that Terra Incognita, now relishes this voyage of discovery, crafting along the way vessels where those unusual creatures should dwell, and evolve, and build, and thrive—or struggle, and decay, and die; vessels that, for better or worse, should survive the writer—and, hopefully, provide those who follow their woven meanders, and entanglements, and knots, with much solace, and controversy, and laughter, and tears, and hopefully, inspiration, evasion and wonder?

 If such adventuresome universe appeals to you, please allow me to warmly welcome you into my world, so we can answer that question together!